Characterizing Phishing Pages by JavaScript Capabilities: Related Work

-Kondracki~\etal{} in ~\cite{kondrackiCatchingTransparentPhish2021} uncovered a massive blindspot of the phishing detection ecosystem that was Man-in-the-middle phishing kits.
+Kondracki~\etal{} in ~\cite{kondrackiCatchingTransparentPhish2021} uncovered a massive blind spot of the phishing detection ecosystem that was man-in-the-middle phishing kits.
 Kits that would transparently forward the victim's connection to the target page, mimicking brand logos on pages like Outlook without any configuration.
-Fortunately, the authors addressed the blind spot by demonstrating that these proxies remain fingerprintable using TLS fingerprinting. ~\cite{tzschoppe_browser---middle_2023} proposed a similar attack, however, one that used JavaScript and NoVNC to trick the user into signing into their account through a VNC session in their browser.
+Fortunately, the authors addressed the blind spot by demonstrating that these proxies remain fingerprintable using TLS fingerprinting. ~\cite{tzschoppe_browser---middle_2023} proposed a similar attack using JavaScript and NoVNC to trick the user into signing in to their account via a VNC session in their browser.

-With adversaries becoming creative with their evasions and obfuscation techniques, some novel defenses have also opted to think outside the box.
+As adversaries become more creative with their evasions and obfuscation techniques, some novel defenses have also opted to think outside the box.
 Zhang~\etal{} in ~\cite{zhangImSPARTACUSNo2022} proposed a phishing defense solution that leverages the high likelihood of a phishing page cloaking away from a crawler to the defender's advantage.
-They demonstrated that a web browser configured to look like a crawler triggers a cloaking response from phishing pages, ensuring that victims never see the page while maintaining compatibility with all of Alexa's Top One Million websites.
-Meanwhile, using CAPTCHA ~\cite{teoh_phishdecloaker_2024} utilized vision-based models to combat phishing pages.
+They demonstrated that a web browser configured to look like a crawler triggers a cloaking response from phishing pages, ensuring that victims never see the page while maintaining compatibility with all of Alexa's top one million websites.
+Meanwhile, PhishDecloaker~\cite{teoh_phishdecloaker_2024} utilized vision-based models to combat phishing pages.

-To better understand why, other than cloaking, phishing pages may choose to fingerprint.
-Lin~\etal{} in ~\cite{linPhishSheepClothing2022} showed that browser fingerprints could be successfully used to bypass multi-factor authentication, a system meant to be a last line of defense against stolen credentials, for 10 out of 16 websites that provide popular services.
+To better understand why phishing pages may choose to fingerprint, other than cloaking Lin~\etal{} in ~\cite{linPhishSheepClothing2022} showed that browser fingerprints could be successfully used to bypass multi-factor authentication, a system meant to be a last line of defense against stolen credentials, for 10 out of 16 websites that provide popular services.

 \myparagraph{Phishing kits} Much can be studied about the phishing ecosystem via phishing kits.
-Cova~\etal{} in ~\cite{covaThereNoFree} uncovered that most "free" phishing kits contain a backdoor, effectively serving as a way to offload the deployment of a campaign to a third party while siphoning off their stolen credentials.
+Cova~\etal{} in ~\cite{covaThereNoFree} uncovered that most ``free'' phishing kits contain a backdoor, effectively serving as a way to offload the deployment of a campaign to a third-party while siphoning off their stolen credentials.